10 Signs You Have Way Too Much Cortisol

 When your cortisol levels are high over a long period of time, your adrenal glands start to get depleted.
-This raises prolactin levels, increasing the body's sensitivity to pain such as backaches and muscle aches.
-Excessive cortisol has also been shown to shrink parts of the brain such as the hippocampus, and it could spur migraines.
+This raises prolactin levels, increasing the body's sensitivity to pain1 such as backaches and muscle aches.
+Excessive cortisol has also been shown to shrink parts of the brain such as the hippocampus2, and it could spur migraines3.

-Cortisol deactivates your body's natural self-repair mechanisms, which means that your immune system, perfectly designed by nature to keep you healthy, goes kaput, leaving you more vulnerable to germs.
+Cortisol deactivates your body's natural self-repair mechanisms7, which means that your immune system, perfectly designed by nature to keep you healthy, goes kaput, leaving you more vulnerable to germs.

 When stress hormones are high, libido-inducing hormones like testosterone drop.

 Your gut acts up.

 Your gastrointestinal system is very sensitive to stress hormones like cortisol.
 You might experience nausea, heartburn, abdominal cramps, diarrhea, or constipation as a result of too many stress hormones.

 Cortisol and epinephrine can lead to jitters, a nervous stomach, feelings of panic, and even paranoia.

 High levels of cortisol suppress production of serotonin9, and next thing you know, you feel gloomy.